conorg000/chachadotai/apps/demo-api/README.md

 **Notes:**

 - The `cot` field may be `null` if no reasoning was detected
+- CoT records are also stored in the assistant message's `cotRecord` field
+- Access historical CoT analysis via `GET /sessions/:id` - check assistant messages for `cotRecord`
 - Risk scores range from 0 (safe) to 1 (high risk)
 - The CoT analysis detects: `cot_deception`, `goal_drift`, `policy_evasion`